rhino-project/rhino-project/gems/guides/source/auth.md

 - `bundle install`
 - Add environment variables for the strategy, `AUTH_<UPPER CASE STRATEGY>_CLIENT_ID`, `AUTH_<UPPER CASE STRATEGY>_SECRET_KEY`, for example
   `AUTH_FACEBOOK_CLIENT_ID`, `AUTH_FACEBOOK_SECRET_KEY`
+- For Microsoft Azure, you still need a third env variable: AUTH_AZURE_OAUTH2_TENANT_ID

 The oauth modules will then be advertised as part of the rhino open api response.